-- A non-refundable full deposit of three thousand dollars (\$3,000) to confirm acceptance, which will be credited against the first semester's tuition and fee charges. - Submission of the electronically signed BCOM Admissions and Acceptance Agreement by the given designated deadline. - Completion of the following forms: - o Electronically signed BCOM Minimal Technical Standards Form - o Emergency Contact Form - Proof of Immunization Form - A criminal background check and drug screen by BCOM's designated vendor must be completed no earlier than 60 days prior to matriculation. - Submission of all official college transcripts from all degree granting institutions and all courses that have not been previously verified through AACOMAS.
-Transcripts must indicate that the student has satisfactorily completed all prerequisite course requirements and satisfied any contingencies, including graduation, as outlined in the acceptance letter.
-Students who have an officially approved reason acceptable to Burrell College of Osteopathic Medicine for submitting transcripts after the due date must have their transcripts recorded with the Registrar by the first day of class. - Proof of basic health insurance coverage in order to avert financial hardship due to hospital admissions, emergency department care, subspecialty care or other medical services needed.
-The renewal date for this requirement will be set for August 1 of each year while the student in enrolled at BCOM. - Students will be asked to present proof of legal U.S. residency status. - An immunization status report, including all required vaccinations and immunizations must be submitted: - o Diphtheria/ Tetanus/ Pertussis TDAP booster dose within last 10 years. - Measles, Mumps and Rubella Two doses after 1978 or titers for each disease (Measles, Mumps and Rubella).
-A copy of the lab results is required. - Hepatitis B Hep B series completion and Hep B Surface Antibody Titer (IgG) for confirmation of immunity response.
-A copy of the lab results is required. - Tuberculosis (TB) A two-step Tuberculin skin test (PPD two separate placements and two separate results) is required within 6 months of matriculation.
-Placing a PPD
+- A non-refundable full deposit of three thousand dollars (\$3,000) to confirm acceptance, which will be credited against the first semester's tuition and fee charges. - Submission of the College's electronically signed Admissions and Acceptance Agreement by the given designated deadline. - Completion of the following forms: - The College's electronically signed Minimal Technical Standards Form - Emergency Contact Form - Proof of Immunization Form - A criminal background check and drug screen by the College's designated vendor must be completed no earlier than 60 days prior to matriculation. - Submission of all official college transcripts from all degree granting institutions and all courses that have not been previously verified through AACOMAS.
+Transcripts must indicate that the applicant has satisfactorily completed all prerequisite course requirements and satisfied any contingencies, including graduation, as outlined in the acceptance letter.
+Applicants who have an officially approved reason acceptable to Burrell College of Osteopathic Medicine for submitting transcripts after the due date must have their transcripts recorded with the Registrar by the first day of class. - Proof of basic health insurance coverage in order to avert financial hardship due to hospital admissions, emergency department care, subspecialty care or other medical services needed.
+The Office of Student Affairs verifies active coverage at the beginning of each academic term.

-- and returning within 72 hours to have it read.
-If the first test is negative (0mm induration), another PPD is placed on the opposite arm and is read with 72 hours. - In the case of a history of positive TB test: Physician or Health Department records detailing documentation of PPD result, chest X-ray result and treatment completion must be included with the immunization records prior to matriculation. - Exception: If the student received BCG, a chest X-ray and TB symptom review must be submitted. - Varicella Proof of two doses of the Varicella vaccine and a positive Varicella titer (IgG).
+- Applicants will be asked to present proof of legal U.S. residency status.
+Applicants who are legal, permanent residents of the U.S. will be required to provide a copy of their permanent resident card prior to progressing in the admission process.
+In the event that permanent residency status is revoked, abandoned or otherwise lost following matriculation, the Burrell College of Osteopathic Medicine shall not be held responsible nor liable in any way for claims, damages, losses, expenses or liabilities whatsoever, related to or arising from such student's inability to complete, or any delay in completion of the Doctor of Osteopathic Medicine degree program. - An immunization status report, including all required vaccinations and immunizations must be submitted: - Diphtheria/ Tetanus/ Pertussis TDAP booster dose within last 10 years. - Measles, Mumps and Rubella Two doses after 1978 and quantitative titers showing immunity for each disease (Measles, Mumps and Rubella).
+A copy of the lab results is required. - Hepatitis B Hep B series completion and quantitative Hep B Surface Antibody Titer (IgG) for confirmation of immunity response.
+A copy of the lab results is required. - Tuberculosis (TB) A two-step Tuberculin skin test (PPD two separate placements and two separate results) is required within the sixty days prior to the first day of enrollment.
+Students may obtain either a skin test (TST) or blood test (IGRA) and provide a copy of the result to the College. - If the TB testing is positive for either test, an attestation from a qualified licensed health care provider must be provided showing that they have received appropriate follow-up testing/treatment and may participate in unrestricted clinical activities. - Varicella Proof of two doses of the Varicella vaccine and a positive quantitative Varicella titer (IgG).
 A copy of the lab results is required. - Influenza Documentation of the Influenza's vaccine (in season generally September through March).

-Failure to comply with the above requirements can result in denial to matriculate and subsequent withdrawal from BCOM.
+Failure to comply with the above requirements can result in denial to matriculate and subsequent withdrawal from the College.